-The growing demand for secure wireless communications in complex and dynamic environments has spurred increasing interest in physical layer security (PLS) techniques~\cite{Dai2025RotatableSecure}.
+The growing demand for secure wireless communications in complex and dynamic environments has spurred increasing interest in PLS techniques~\cite{Dai2025RotatableSecure}.
 By leveraging the inherent randomness and spatial characteristics of wireless channels, PLS provides a complementary approach to conventional cryptographic methods, particularly in latency-sensitive or infrastructure-limited scenarios.
-However, conventional PLS techniques typically rely on fixed-antenna architectures with limited spatial control, which restricts their ability to simultaneously enhance the legitimate link while suppressing eavesdroppers.
+However, conventional PLS techniques typically rely on fixed-antenna architectures with limited spatial control, which restricts their ability to simultaneously enhance the legitimate link and suppress eavesdroppers.
 With the integration of RA technology into wireless networks, flexible antenna orientation/boresight control introduces additional spatial DoFs for secure transmission~\cite{Dai2025RotatableSecure,Jiang2025Average,Zheng2026Joint,Wang2026Sensing,Dai2026Rotatable,Li2025Sensing}. {In RA-enabled secure communication, antenna orientations can be adaptively adjusted to concentrate signal energy toward the legitimate receiver while suppressing radiation toward suspicious or vulnerable regions.
 For example, the authors in~\cite{Dai2025RotatableSecure} investigated an RA-enabled secure communication system, where confidential information is transmitted from an RA-based AP to a legitimate user in the presence of multiple eavesdroppers.
 By jointly optimizing transmit beamforming and RA rotation angles, the RA-enabled design strengthens the legitimate link and suppresses information leakage, thereby improving the achievable secrecy rate.
 Extending beyond instantaneous secrecy-rate optimization, the authors in~\cite{Jiang2025Average} studied average secrecy capacity maximization under practical scenarios with non-real-time RA adjustment.
 Their results show that RA orientations can be optimized based on statistical CSI, offering useful insights into secure RA deployment when frequent orientation updates or instantaneous CSI acquisition are difficult.}